 Pornography isn’t that big of a deal …that’s what I used to think.
+But I was wrong.
+It’s a life and a marriage destroyer.

-How I Got Addicted to Porn
+How I Got Addicted to Pornography

 When I was 14 years old, my dad and I bought one of the first satellite dishes.
 It gave me access to hundreds of channels including pornography nearly any time I wanted to see it.